 Humans have looked at the stars for hundreds of thousands of years, wondering what’s up there.
-It wasn’t until the invention of the telescope, in the early 1600s, that that we’ve gotten some answers.
+It wasn’t until the invention of the telescope, in the early 1600s, that we’ve gotten some answers.
 It then took 3 and a half centuries for us to reach space, and eventually venture off to the Moon a few years later.
 Things have been relatively quiet since then, but the late 1990s and early 2000s reinvigorated the public passion for space.
 A few exorbitantly rich people even plan to make space tourism commercially available.
 With that, let’s dive into space technology.

 What is space technology?

 Space technology is a technology used in travel or activities beyond the atmosphere of the Earth.
 It originated in the late 1950s, as a result of a fight for dominance over aeronautics and space science and technology between two countries, the USSR (Union of Soviet Socialist Republics), also known as the Soviet Union, and the United States.
-The existence of space technology stems from knowledge from other types of technology – transportation technology (especially automotive and aeronautical), communication technology, electronics technology, textile technology, and many others.
-It also owes its inception to science, including mathematics, chemistry, biology, anatomy, solar and space physics, astronomy, and others.

 Examples of space technology